 I Cannot Afford My Dog Anymore

 To lower long-term expenses, do everything you can to keep your dog healthy.
-A nutritious diet, regular exercise, and preventive veterinary care all play major roles in keeping future costs down.
+A balanced diet, regular exercise, and preventive veterinary care all play major roles in keeping future costs down.
 Search for money-saving tips to help you pinch pennies, such as the following:

 - Visit low-cost clinics for routine vaccinations.
 To find one, contact your local animal shelter or pet supply stores for information.